Holding Trust During Uncertainty

 At the same time, W&L was advancing a prospect-focused website redesign and expanding virtual recruitment infrastructure.
 The experience had to remain strong and forward-moving while the institution navigated public examination.

-As Director of Admissions Marketing, I owned the end-to-end prospect experience across web, email, digital platforms, and recruitment tools.
+I owned the end-to-end prospect experience across web, email, digital platforms, and recruitment tools.
+During this period, we:

-• Established messaging guardrails for admissions counselors to ensure consistency across conversations.
+• Established messaging guardrails to ensure consistency across conversations.

 • Maintained cohesion across web, email, counselor outreach, paid media, and digital channels.

-Simultaneously, I continued leading major experience initiatives — launching an online campus app, expanding virtual tours, refining IA, and optimizing performance — ensuring the broader recruitment ecosystem remained stable and future-focused.
+Simultaneously, we continued leading major experience initiatives — launching an online campus app, expanding virtual tours, refining IA, and optimizing performance — ensuring the broader recruitment ecosystem remained stable and future-focused.

 Clarity Without Commentary